Jekyll One

 Check the J1 control program

-The control program for J1 projects is j1 is used to manage projects.
-After installing the Gem j1-template, check in a shell what version of J1 Theme Gem has been loaded.
+The j1 command-line program is what you use to manage J1 projects.
+After installing the j1-template gem, check in a new shell which version of J1 you have:

 Version information of J1